prahladyeri/WebPatterns/_posts/2015-02-12-bootplates.md

 layout: post
 title:  "Bootplates"
 tags: twitter-bootstrap angularjs
-description: Twitter Bootstrap and angular.js template containing boilerplate code and basic plumbing for SPA.
+description: Minimal Twitter Bootstrap and angular.js template containing boilerplate code and basic plumbing for SPA.
-requirements: bootstrap~3.0 angularjs~1.2.6 angular-ui-bootstrap~0.12.0
+components: bootstrap~3.0 angularjs~1.2.6 angular-ui-bootstrap~0.12.0
 ---
-This Template contains boilerplate code for creating an `angular.js bootstrap` app.
+This minimal template contains boilerplate code for creating an `angular.js bootstrap` app.
 Due credit to the [Angular-ui Team](http://angular-ui.github.io/bootstrap/) for providing the essential `dialogService` to integrate `twitter-bootstrap dialogs` with `angularjs`.

-*Bells and whistles* included:
+*Batteries included:*

 - Basic session management on front-end side for login, logout and member registration.
 - Angular `dataService` having session information and some dummy data.